KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 The hyperparameter search for the FT-Transformer is identical to ([[@gorishniyRevisitingDeepLearning2021]]18) variant (b).
 From preliminary tests, we observed that the use of a learning rate schedule with a short learning rate warm-up phase both stabilizes training and improves accuracy (cp. cref-training-of-supervised).
 Their constant learning rate and our decayed learning rate may thus not be entirely comparable.
 Additionally, we employ early stopping and halt training after 15 consecutive decreases in validation accuracy, affecting the effective number of epochs.
 Both techniques have not been used by the orginal author's to provide a conservative baseline ([[@gorishniyRevisitingDeepLearning2021]]5), for the sake of a fair comparison in our context both techniques should be used.

 **Failed attempts:**
-We experimented with label smoothing,
+We experimented with label smoothing and sample weighting, but didn't find any advantage.

 Visualize the decision of